 Power amplifiers are among the largest uses of III-V devices.
 Improving amplifier efficiency is a major challenge for III-V power amplifiers for all applications including commercial (e.g, handset and base stations), military (e.g, radar) and millimeter wave.
 This is primarily being addressed by exploring more efficient amplifier architectures: Doherty, drain modulation, and higher efficiency classes of operation (Class D, Class F, and Class S).
-These high efficiency architectures must continue to meet the stringent linearity performance requirements and cannot substantially increase system cost.
+However, the successful design and implementation of these amplifier architectures does require further improvement in frequency response, gain and efficiency of the basic transistor building block without compromising breakdown or operating voltage.
+Achieving these improvements are both an advantage and challenge of III-V devices.
+These high efficiency architectures must also continue to meet the stringent linearity performance requirements and cannot substantially increase system cost.
 Adaptive digital pre-distortion (DPD) designs where the input signal is pre-distorted in the digital domain to compensate for device non-linearities will help meet the linearity requirements.
 The adaptive behavior of the pre-distorter also mitigates issues with thermal time constants and device performance drift over time.
 For example, for base stations, GaN may offer advantages over LDMOS in certain classes of high efficiency architectures.
 Today, the above linearization techniques are realized in multichip assemblies.
 Higher levels of integration and/or the heterogeneous integration of III-V devices with Si CMOS control circuitry could offer compact, higher performance, lower cost solutions.